officialgupta/GoPoster/README.md

 # GoPoster

-An application built for the Raspberry Pi that fetches the latest movie posters and displays them.
+An application built for the Raspberry Pi that fetches the most popular movie posters and displays them.
 Meant to be a digital poster display.

 ## Installation